ufcg-lsd/saps-engine/README.md

   Task Field | Description
   ---- | --------------------
+  Task ID: | Task ID created in submission
+  Dataset: | Task LANDSAT type
+  Region: | Task Region
-  Image Name: | Image name with landsat type, region and year as prefix Download Link: | Image download link from NASA repository Image State: | Image state in system execution Federation Member: | Federation member that deals with the image
+  Image Date: | Date in which image was captured Download Link: | Image download link from a remote repository
+  State: | Task state in system execution
+  Federation Member: | Federation member that deals with the task
   Priority: | Processing priority
   Station ID: | Image's nearest station ID
+  Input Gathering Tag: | Current Inpud Downloader version Input Preprocessing Tag: | Current Pre Processor version Algorithm Execution: | Current Worker algorithm version Archiver Version: | Current Archiver version
-  Sebal Version: | Current SEBAL application version Sebal Engine Version: | Current SEBAL Engine application version Blowout Version: | Current blowout application version Creation Time: | Date of first interation with image in database Update Time: | Date of last interation with image in database
+  Blowout Version: | Current Blowout application version Creation Time: | Date of first interation with task in Catalogue Update Time: | Date of last interation with task in Catalogue
   Status: | Tells if image was purged from database or not
   Error: | Shows the error message in case of execution failure

-  For that, SEBAL Engine relies on a centralized database that gets and stores informations about image data and process output so the components can make their decisions.
+  For that, SEBAL Engine relies on a centralized database that gets and stores informations about task data and process output so the components can make their decisions.

-#### Image States
+#### Task States
   While running SEBAL Engine application, each image might be in several different states.
 The image state will show in which phase exactly the execution is.

-    created:
+    created: image was created by submission dispatcher
-    downloading: image is being downloaded by crawler from nasa repository
+    downloading: image is being downloaded by input downloader from nasa repository
-    downloaded : image is downloaded by crawler
+    downloaded : image was downloaded by input downloader
-    preprocessing:
-    ready:
+    preprocessing: image is being pre processed by preprocessor
+    ready: image is ready for process
-    running: image is ready to be processed/is being processed by worker node
+    running: image is running in worker node
-    finished: image successfully processed by worker node
+    finished: image was successfully processed by worker node
-    archiving:
+    archiving: image is being archived into a permanent storage
-    archived: image successfully archived
+    archived: image was successfully archived
-    failed: image execution returned error
+    failed: task execution returned error

 ## Install and Deploy
 ### Install Docker CE